Questions and answers about DDD

 A: This decision should be made by you and your physician.
 Although there is a high risk of recurrence, some people do well for several years.
 You need to weigh how you are doing on dialysis, the waiting period on the transplant list or availability of a living donor, and your quality of life.
 Transplantation also has problems, and those need to be considered when you are deciding whether to transplant or stay on dialysis.

-Q: I have heard that DDD/MPGN II also affects the eyes.
+Q: I have heard that DDD also affects the eyes.
 What happens?

 A: Deposits similar to the deposits found in the kidney can be found in the eye.
 These deposits are called drusen.
 The amount of drusen is not related to disease activity.
 Some people who go into kidney failure quickly have no drusen, and some who have no kidney problems have drusen.
-The amount of drusen a person has does seem to be related to the amount of time they have had DDD/MPGN II, and so drusen are more likely to be found in persons who have had DDD/MPGN II for a long time.
+The amount of drusen a person has does seem to be related to the amount of time they have had DDD, and so drusen are more likely to be found in persons who have had DDD for a long time.
 Some studies have suggested that after about 20 years, drusen may cause problems with color discrimination, night vision and occasionally, loss of vision.
-Although there is no current treatment for drusen, people with DDD/MPGN II should be followed by an ophthalmologist.
+Although there is no current treatment for drusen, people with DDD should be followed by an ophthalmologist.
 New therapies are now being tried in adults with age-related macular degeneration (AMD).
-AMD is very similar to the drusen in DDD/MPGN II and so the same therapies may be helpful for persons with DDD/MPGN II.
+AMD is very similar to the drusen in DDD and so the same therapies may be helpful for persons with DDD.

-A: Persons with DDD/MPGN II have a complex genetic disease.
-Persons can inherit a predisposition to developing DDD/MPGN II.
-However genes are not the only factor.
+A: Persons with DDD have a complex genetic disease.
+Persons can inherit a predisposition to developing DDD.
+However genes are not the only factor that leads to the development of DDD.
 There are additional trigger(s) that start the disease process, but we do not know what these triggers are.
-Consider, for example, a light bulb.
-Even if the wires connect the light bulb to the power source, without someone (the trigger) to turn on the switch, you won’t have light.
-We know of one set of identical twins, where one twin is in renal failure from DDD/MPGN II, and her identical twin does not have the disease.

 Information provided by Richard J.H.
 Smith, MD.